ArtemLopatkin/SDP/README.md

 ## Git

-The project uses Git and the main branch is `main`.
+The project uses Git with `main` as the main branch.